Skip to main content

 Rollback procedure

-If the upgrade fails in production, roll back:
+If the upgrade fails in production, roll back only to the policy and recovery cut selected before the upgrade:

 # MySQL/MariaDB